plumier/plumier/docs/Fundamentals.md

 ## Authorization
 Plumier provided authorization decorator to easily securing access to the endpoints.
 This functionality automatically enabled when the `JwtAuthFacility` installed on Plumier application.
 Once installed all endpoints secured (not accessible by non login user) except decorated with `@authorize.public()`

-Plumier authorization required a valid JWT key passed within the `Authorization` header or a cookie named `Authorization`, Plumier automatically returned back response with status code if:
+Plumier authorization required a valid JWT key passed within the `Authorization` header or a cookie named `Authorization`, Plumier automatically returned back response with status code:
 1. 403 (Forbidden) If JWT key not provided in header or cookie, except the endpoint mark with `@authorize.public()`.
 2. 401 (Unauthorized) If current login user Role doesn't match with authorized endpoint specified in `@authorize.role(<allowed role>)`.